Pacific Sailfish Photos

 Scientific name: Istiophorus platypterus

-- The Pacific Sailfish is a sailfish native to the Indian and Pacific Oceans.
-It is dark blue on top, brown-blue laterally, silvery white underbelly.
+- The Pacific Sailfish is native to the Indian and Pacific Oceans.
+It is dark blue on top, brown-blue laterally, silvery-white underbelly.

-- Its fighting ability and spectacular aerial acrobatics endear the sailfish to the saltwater angler, but it tires quickly and is considered a light tackle species.
+- Its fighting ability and spectacular aerial acrobatics endear the sail to the saltwater angler, but it tires quickly and is considered a light tackle species.

-- The most action is found where sailfish are located on or near the surface where they feed.
+- The most action is found where sails are located on or near the surface where they feed.

 Don't waste any time, the calendar is booking up quickly!
 Don't miss your chance to take amazing fishing photos with Come Fish Panama!